 Address your concerns with a veterinarian with an Online Vet by Petcube — a qualified vet help available 24/7 via an online chat.

 Can dogs get drunk?
 They can, but they absolutely mustn’t do that!
 Just like with chocolate or corn on the cob, alcohol is toxic for dogs.
 Oh yeah, for humans too.
 Ethanol, a part of any beverage or liquor, is extremely poisonous for pets.

 Look, it’s never OK to let your dog sip beer or so.
 Alcohol consumption in pets leads to intoxication, vomiting, disorientation, and muscle tremors.
 Under no circumstances should you leave any beverages unattended.

 Can dogs eat onions?
 Absolutely not!
 They contain N-propyl disulfide, a compound capable of breaking red blood cells.
 These processes lead to anemia, making onion exceptionally poisonous for dogs.
 Possible symptoms include lethargy, weakness, fainting, and decreased appetite.

 What about garlic?
 Well, it’s even stronger than onion in breaking blood cells.
 Even your dog accidentally bit a bit of garlic, nothing exceptionally terrible would happen.
 But don’t intentionally feed your four-legged friend garlic or onion.
 But what, can dogs eat garlic bread?
 Even though you could give your dog a bite, but herbs, oil, garlic, and bread might irritate your doggo’s stomach.

 Grapes and Raisins

-Having a dog is a big responsibility.
+Having a dog is a huge responsibility.
 Keeping your dog happy and healthy is an even bigger one.
-So if you keep food out (or have a curious dog with countertop skills), be sure to read the labels for any and all of these products.
+So if you keep food out (or have a curious dog with countertop skills), be sure to read the labels for all these products.

 Keep healthy eating habits at home, and be sure that their diet is healthy and balanced.
-Keep regular veterinarian visits, too!
+And don’t forget about regular veterinarian visits, too!